Chick Gandil: Professional baseball career

 From 1912 to 1915, Gandil led the Senators in runs batted in three times and batted .293.
 In the field, he paced American League first basemen in fielding percentage four times and assists three times.
 Gandil remained with the Senators through the 1915 season and played the 1916 season for the Cleveland Indians.

 Early on in his major league career, Gandil was considered a top-notch first baseman, both for his play on the field and his solid work ethic.
 In 1916, a Cleveland newspaper described Gandil as "a most likeable player, and one of excellent habits."
-During Gandil's first season with the Senators that he met bookie and gambler, Joseph "Sport" Sullivan.
+During Gandil's first season with the Senators he met bookie and gambler, Joseph "Sport" Sullivan.
 Sullivan later become a key figure in conspiring with Gandil to fix the 1919 World Series.

 On February 25, 1917, he was reacquired by the White Sox for $3,500.
 That season, Chicago defeated the New York Giants in the World Series.
 It was later revealed that Gandil and his teammate, Charles "Swede" Risberg, had allegedly collected $45 from each member of the White Sox and paid off the Detroit Tigers in two crucial doubleheaders late in the season.
 When Tigers pitcher Bill James agreed that his team would go easy, the Tigers lost all four games, allowing the White Sox to win the American League pennant.
 This incident was officially investigated by Commissioner Landis in 1927, but due to contradictions, no action was taken.